awsdocs/amazon-lumberyard-user-guide/doc_source/tutorial-cloth-environment.md

 + \(Optional\) Any other static mesh\.
 For example, if you create a flag to be simulated as cloth, you can include a mesh for the flag pole

 **Note**
-Sample environment cloth assets are located in the **NVIDIA Cloth Gem** directory, which is located at `/dev/Gems/``NvCloth/Assets/Objects/cloth/Environment/`\.
+Sample environment cloth assets are located in the NVIDIA Cloth Gem directory, which is located at `\dev\Gems\``NvCloth/Assets/Objects/cloth/Environment/`\.

 ## Add Cloth to Environment Assets<a name="cloth-environment-setup"></a>